As I’m sure you’re fully aware, running an online business can be a challenge at the best of times – Black Friday and Cyber Monday are no exception.

 An estimated £1.5billion was spent online in the UK last year, an overall increase of 3.6% from 2018, so this year is sure to be a golden opportunity for online retailers.

 In 2018, Amazon held a whopping 26% share of the Black Friday market, which comes as no surprise seeing as the sales started a few days before.

 So for those of you selling online, good news.
 You have a head start.

-The question is though, how can your eCommerce business prepare for this crazy day of online shopping and capitalise on all those additional sales?
+The question is though, how can your ecommerce business prepare for this crazy day of online shopping and capitalize on all those additional sales?

 Richard Goss is the Commercial Director at Rinkit.
 With over 10 years’ experience in the eCommerce space, Richard has seen plenty of Black Fridays, and believes the key to success is in the preparation.

 “It’s definitely worth speaking to your couriers about collecting on the Saturday and Sunday of the Black Friday weekend – they will do it and it helps them, you and your customers.”